iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 14.3.5
+- Fixed the Summoning gear set.
+Was in precast when it should have been in midcast.
+- Fixed avatar macro page not being set correctly after summoning from previous update.

 Version 14.3.4
 - Adjusted the Movement check to not set as "moving" while mid action (will now wait until that action has finished to activate).
 - Adjusted the Elemental Siphon feature to account for double weather.